odoran/asgn5/README.md

      weekdays the lines are closed at different times than the weekend.

      Implementation Step:
-     I will then have to transform the timestamp in order to also specify the day of the week, so that the closing time for that line is accurate.
+     This will involve transforming the timestamp in order to also specify the day of the week, so that the closing time for that line is accurate.
 I plan on organizing the closing times by hard coding in the information into a nested map.

 ## Testing

 1. Test that a user can register for the same line with a different time
 2. Test that when the user asks the wait time, the user gets the most recent report submission
 3. Test that the time stamp sent is correct